How we test hedge trimmers

 Three testers assess each hedge trimmer for ease of use, taking into account how easy they would be for an older or less able gardener to operate.

-They rated the machines on 18 criteria, including how easy they are to carry around, how comfortable the handles and switches are, how simple they are to use for vertical or horizontal cutting and whether noise, vibration, weight or balance are a problem.
+We rate the machines on 18 criteria, including how easy they are to carry around, how comfortable the handles and switches are, how simple they are to use for vertical or horizontal cutting and whether noise, vibration, weight or balance are a problem.

-How much hedge can I cut with a cordless hedge trimmer?
+Key question: how much hedge can I cut with a cordless hedge trimmer?

 Battery technology is improving rapidly and cordless hedge trimmers save the hassle of trailing leads on electric models and the weight and noise of a petrol hedge trimmer.